KiltedCode/khandaria-campaign/sessions/README.md

 With the alarm raised, the party and paladins are starring down a zombie horde at their campsite.

 [April 4, 2022 - Scrying and Undying](2022/2022-04-21-scrying-and-undying.md)
-Recovering from the attack, `Cedric` carves up meat and Qa'dat has that feeling that someone is watching.
+Recovering from the attack, `Caedric` carves up meat and Qa'dat has that feeling that someone is watching.

 [April 7, 2022 - Wargy Surprise](2022/2022-04-07-wargy-surprise.md)
 The party corners a ninja, but that isn't the only surprise the night holds.